7ombie/jsii/SCRAPS.md

 important performance characteristics).
 The grammar and semantics are both less complicated, more consistent and more convenient.

-For example, in Lark, everything's an object, except `null` and `void` (which are the Lark spellings for `null` and `undefined`).
-The distinction between primitive types (like `number` and `string`) and OOP types (like `Number` and `String`) is an implementation detail.
-We think of primitive types like specialized functions: It's all done under the hood to improve performance.

 Lark replaces the `typeof` and `instanceof` operators with a single `is` operator that just works.
 For example, the expression `x is Array` equates to `Array.isArray(x)`, while `x is String` equates to `typeof x === "string" || x instanceof String`.
 You can even do stuff like `x is NaN`, which compiles to `Number.isNaN(x)`.

-Lark does have a `type` operator that returns the type of its only operand (like JavaScript's `typeof`), `type` is a suffix operator that compliments `is` by returning the constructor of its only operand.
-For
+Lark also has a `type` suffix-operator that returns the type of its only operand.
+For example:
-example:

     let numbers = [1, 2, 3, 4, 5]
     put numbers is Array                        # true
     put numbers type == Array                   # true

-There's also an `is not` operator that inverts the semantics of `is`, but doesn't introduce distinct semantics.
-For example, `x is not Array`
+There's also an `is not` operator that inverts `is`.
+For example, `numbers is not Array`.

 The `put` operator just wraps `console.log` so it's easy to type.